allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 Here, `toHttpTask` is a helper turning an `Http.Request` into a `Task`, transforming the `Http.Error` complex type into a serialized, purely textual version of it: a `String`.

 We'll also need a function allowing to extract the very first element of a list, if any, as we did in JavaScript using `events[0]`.
 Such a function is builtin the `List` core module as `List.head`.
-And let's make this function a `Task` too, as that will ease chaining things alltogether and allow us to expose an error message when the list is empty:
+And let's make this function a `Task` too, as that will ease chaining everything together and allow us to expose an error message when the list is empty:

 ```haskell
 pickFirst : List String -> Task String String